Reading time 12 minutes

 One of the least favorite tasks for every equestrian, yet essential for preserving the longevity of your quality equipment.
 It is always worth investing in a good leather bridle or saddle.
 However, proper care is crucial to ensure their longevity.

 Begin by disassembling the bridle (remembering the order of the straps for when you need to put it all back together) and thoroughly clean each piece using warm water, a sponge, and saddle soap.
 After drying, apply a good leather conditioner to nourish the leather and reassemble everything.
-This process leaves the leather clean, supple, water-resistant, and less prone to cracks and damage in high-wear areas.
+This process leaves the leather clean, supple, water and sweat-resistant, and less prone to cracks and damage in high-wear areas.

 Similarly, remove the girth and stirrups from the saddle, clean and condition the saddle and girth straps.
-Neoprene girths and traditional string girths can usually be cleaned in a washing machine.
+Neoprene girths and traditional cord girths can usually be cleaned in a washing machine.
 Lambskin girths can be washed using the wool program and wool detergent.

 Utilise rainy days to assess the kit’s contents, restock any missing items, and expand it with useful supplies specifically for horses, such as disinfectant, cotton wool, self-adhesive bandages, and nappies for hoof dressings, among other essentials.